soupcipher/elevator/README.md

     Input is an integer array with the first value being the starting floor Returns a string in format = "TOTAL_TRAVEL_TIME FLOOR_VISITED1, FLOOR_VISITED2, FLOOR_VISITED3"

+    If running from command line, prints results to stdout:
+        Total travel time: travel_time
+        Floors visited in order = floors_visited

     Script ignores duplicate floors back to back (can only visit a floor once without leaving) Assumes elevator has "infinite" positive and negative floors and there are no gaps in numbers in the elevator.
     Infinite being restricted to the available memory on the system being used to run.